Ptitim is a popular Israeli couscous salad with fresh vegetables and tangy lemon dressing. Make this recipe for an easy, refreshing meal!

 Salads are a great option when you don’t have time to cook a full meal or would prefer something that’s not as heavy.

 Using grains like couscous rather than lettuce makes for a heartier dish.
-Plus, it provides a great source of plant-based protein.
+Plus, pulses and legumes like lentils, chickpeas, and quinoa are great sources of plant-based protein.

 - Israeli couscous - This is larger than the type of couscous typically sold in the US and can come in a single color or a tri-color blend.
 You may also find it labeled as Jerusalem couscous, giant couscous, or pearl couscous.